Weakly modular graphs and nonpositive curvature: Main results

 \begin{theorem} Every locally weakly modular (respectively, locally modular) graph arises as a quotient of a weakly modular (respectively, modular) graph by an automorphisms group action with the minimal displacement at least $7$. \end{theorem}

-The second main result of this section concerns the relationship between clique-Helly, $1$--Helly, and Helly (i.e., disk-Helly) graphs.
+The second main result of this chapter concerns the relationship between clique-Helly, $1$--Helly, and Helly (i.e., disk-Helly) graphs.
 As we noticed already above, finite dismantlable clique-Helly graphs are exactly the Helly graphs \cite{BP-absolute}.
-In relation with this result, the following question was raised in \cite{LaPiVi} (in a different but equivalent form) and independently by the second author of this paper.
+In relation with this result, the following question was raised in \cite{Prisner}*{p.\ 205} (conjectured in relation with clique-convergence of graphs), \cite{LaPiVi} (in a different but equivalent form), and independently by the second author of this paper.

 \begin{question} Is it true that a finite graph $G$ is Helly if and only if $G$ is clique-Helly and its clique complex $X(G)$ is simply connected? \end{question}

 The following theorem answers this question in the affirmative for arbitrary, not necessarily finite or locally finite graphs: